03 Aug How to plan and run a successful Marketing Campaign in 2019

 Now that you have checked all the perquisites, comes the step where you have to decide where, how, and when you will be running the campaigns.
 This can be derived through industry and competitor analysis, based on what form of media distribution works for firms like yours.

 A common approach to this is PESO (Paid, Earned, Shared, Owned) model.
-These are heading that include marketing strategies and channels using which your campaign can be promoted.
-These include
+These are headings that include marketing strategies and channels where your campaign can be promoted.
+These include:

 Click here for a detailed list of marketing tools.